ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 ## templateToSubtasks

-This function tasks a task and a template project as input and uses my [Templates For OmniFocus](https://github.com/ksalzke/templates-for-omnifocus) plug-in to insert the template as a subtask.
+This function tasks a task and a template project name as input and uses my [Templates For OmniFocus](https://github.com/ksalzke/templates-for-omnifocus) plug-in to insert the template as a subtask.
 (Note that not all more advanced features are fully supported, but basic use of placeholders should work correctly. )

 ## noteToSubtasks